 - the nurse manager attempting to schedule staff for maximum patient coverage while trying not to incur overtime

 - the hospital administrator who must use scarce resources fully while facing decreased reimbursements

 - the CFO who needs to forecast iand allocate capital long-term in an uncertain landscape

 - the facilities architect or manager who would like to incorporate lean concepts into a design

 - the researcher who wishes to waste as little time as possible accessing accurate data

-- the IT team concerned with ensuring data integrity, no harm to personal privacy, and broad availability of enterprise data from a warehouse.
+- the IT team concerned with ensuring data integrity, no harm to personal privacy, and broad availability of enterprise data.

-Becoming process-oriented and data-driven thinkers and doers with a lifelong commitment to doing no harm and minimizing waste is hard work.
-And yet, it is a necessity for all of us who want to succeed in planning and delivering quality care in a highly regulated, competitive, and increasingly complex environment.
+Becoming process-oriented and data-driven thinkers is hard work.
+So is having a lifelong commitment to doing no harm and minimizing waste.
+And yet, this is precisely what we must do to deliver quality care in a highly regulated, competitive, and increasingly complex environment.